 Key Stage 4

 Year 10 is focused mainly on exploring spiritual and moral issues.

 Mature and sensitive topics such as consent, capital punishment, rule of law, joint enterprise, gang culture, knife crime, use of social media, e-safety and looking at Syria.

-Year 10 also works on using Kudos to explore progression pathways and ends with students stating to write their Record of Achievement
+Year 10 also works on using Kudos to explore progression pathways and ends with students starting to write their Record of Achievement.